medic/cht-docs/content/en/design/external-resources/_index.md

 ## Material Design

-To ensure the consistency with other Android apps and user experiences, please refer to and align with [Material Design](https://m3.material.io/) guidelines and standards when designing for the CHT.
+To ensure consistency with other Android apps and user experiences, please refer to and align with [Material Design](https://m3.material.io/) guidelines and standards when designing for the CHT.

 ## Google Fonts